Alessandro Diamanti: Watford (loan)

 On 17 August 2015, Diamanti signed for English Premier League club Watford, on loan from Guangzhou Evergrande, subject to international clearance.

 Atalanta (loan)

 On 13 January 2016, Diamanti signed a season-long loan with Atalanta.
 He scored his first goal for the club on 20 March in a 2–0 win over former club Bologna.

 Palermo

 On 29 August 2016, free agent Diamanti joined Palermo on a two-year deal.
 After the club's relegation at the end of the 2016–17 Serie A season, however, he cancelled his contract with the club on 31 August 2017.

 Western United

 On 24 July 2019, Diamanti joined new A-League club Western United on a one-year marquee deal.
 Diamanti was also named as the club's inaugural captain ahead of the 2019–20 A-League season.
-At the end of the season he won the Johnny Warren Medal as the best player of the year.
+At the end of the season, he won the Johnny Warren Medal as the best player of the year.
+He missed the second half of the 2021/22 season due to a knee injury, watching from the stands as his side won the A-League championship in their first Grand Final appearance.

+On 24 April 2023, Diamanti officially announced his retirement from professional football via an Instagram post, as he was set to play his last game for Western United on 29 April, in the final match of the league's regular season against Perth Glory.
+He left the club to become a coach at crosstown rivals Melbourne City.